Georgioasmar/Stocks-Tracker/README.md

 **Sample prompts**

-1. _"Convert this React/Tailwind landing page into semantic HTML5 + Bootstrap 5
+1. _"Convert this React landing page into semantic HTML5 + Bootstrap 5
    with hand-written CSS3, no frameworks."_
 2. _"Write an ES6 class that fetches quotes for a list of tickers from Finnhub and handles 401/429/network errors."_

+PS: The project was previously a react side project, used AI to convert it to fit the HTML & ES6 criteria

 **What the AI got wrong**